Overview

 React application that shows a resource scheduling calendar (with custom resources as columns).

-Learn how to load resources (columns) and events using the React state and using the direct React calendar API.
+Learn how to load resources (columns) and events using the React state variables.

-The calendar columns can be edited using a modal dialog that opens after clicking the column header.
+The columns displayed by the React calendar can be edited using a modal dialog that opens after clicking the column header.

 Use a drop-down list to select a group of resources that will be displayed in the calendar.